 There will be every type of student organization available to you, as well as many volunteer and study abroad opportunities.

 Their scale also offers valuable potential connections with people who you will be able to build relationships with.

 Are you most comfortable in an urban, suburban, or rural setting?

 - While most schools are flexible in this regard and can sometimes be “in-between” two locations/settings, it is important to think about what kind of environment you like to be in.

-- For example, if you have grown up in a large, bustling city, then it may be hard to adjust to a suburban or rural school.
+- For example, if you grew up in a large, bustling city, then it may be hard to adjust to a suburban or rural school.

 - If you are accustomed to smaller, quieter areas, then a school in New York City may not be for you.

-Attending a school without considering these aspects can lead to you feeling either overwhelmed or isolated while in school, and neither is good for your mental health or academic performance.
+Attending a school without considering these aspects can lead to feeling either overwhelmed or isolated while in school.
+Neither is good for your mental health or academic performance.

 Consider transportation and how you will get around on campus.
 Will you have a car, or will you be relying on public transportation?

 Generally, urban and (often suburban) campuses will have reliable forms of public transportation, while rural areas will not.